tgdata-prod/Cryptocurrency-Data/README.md

 ### Cloud Platform

-Databricks is cloud platform independant, we use Microsoft Azure in this project
+Databricks is cloud platform independant, we use Microsoft Azure in this project.
+To download the CLI for Azure, you will need to install using ```ps1 winget install --exact --id Microsoft.AzureCLI```.

 ## Rate-Limits